Updated, April 2015

 5. Should a trademark license be recorded with the trademark office?

-In some countries, for example, the United States, there is no legal requirement that trademark licenses be recorded with the national trademark office.
-Such recording will simply provide notice to the public of the existence of the license agreement.
+In some countries (e.g., the United States and the United Kingdom), there is no legal requirement that a trademark license be recorded with the national trademark office.
+Such recordal will simply provide notice to the public and any prospective purchaser of the trademark of the existence of the license agreement.
 In other countries, however, a license must be recorded to be effective against third parties.

 6. Should an attorney be consulted in preparing a trademark license?

-An attorney familiar with trademark licensing may provide significant assistance in drafting and negotiating a trademark license.
-Also, a trademark attorney can advise about local requirements regarding trademark licensing requirements, including possible anti-competition laws and recording the license.
+An attorney familiar with trademark licensing may provide significant assistance to a client in drafting and negotiating a trademark license, whether as licensee or as licensor.
+In addition, the attorney can advise on local trademark licensing requirements, including avoiding terms that are potentially unenforceable because of unfair competition law, and on terms that are implied by law and any requirements for recordal of the license.

 Additional INTA Resources